npj/halogen-blog/src/hello-halogen.md

 Cool!!
 That looks like some parsed JSON!
 I have no idea if this is the _right_ way to do things, but if all else fails, this will work.

 I'm ready to start writing some code now, but it's becoming clear that I'll need to make sure that the halogen-blog is actually setup with the appropriate files and directories.
 Let's first check in these changes, then create some structure and do some renaming:

     git add index.md
     git commit -m "trying out the markdown and json packages"

 [ce4d28f546650669beac3dd761aaad515a021776]()

+    mkdir src
+    git mv index.md src/hello-halogen.md
+    git commit -m "moves index.md to proper location at src/hello-halogen.md"

 ***